ICIJ/extract/README.md

  and avoid conflicts with unrelated jobs using the same Redis server.

  - First, queue the files from your directory.
-`nfs-1$ extract queue -n job-1 -q redis -v info --redis-address redis-1:6379 /media/my_files 2> queue.log`
+`nfs-1$ extract queue -n job-1 -v info --redis-address redis-1:6379 /media/my_files 2> queue.log`

  - Export your directory as an NFS share.